System Administration

 Section Description

-Account Details Modify username, display name, and other personal account information for user identification
+Account Details Modify username, display name, and other account information

-Multi-Factor Authentication Enable additional security layers using TOTP authenticators.
-Strongly recommended for all accounts
+Multi-Factor Authentication Enable TOTP authenticators.
+Recommended for all accounts

-API Access Management Configure API tokens for programmatic access and automation integration with external systems
+API Access Management Configure API tokens for programmatic access and integration with external systems

 Multi-Factor Authentication Setup

-Multi-factor authentication (MFA) provides an essential security layer by requiring additional verification beyond your password.
-This significantly reduces the risk of unauthorized access and helps protect sensitive phishing simulation data and administrative functions.
+Multi-factor authentication (MFA) provides a security layer by requiring verification beyond your password.
+This reduces the risk of unauthorized access and helps protect phishing simulation data and administrative functions.

 Phishing Club - Multifactor

-Complete MFA setup by scanning the QR code with your authenticator app (such as Google Authenticator, Authy, or Microsoft Authenticator) and entering the generated verification code to confirm proper configuration.
+Complete MFA setup by scanning the QR code with your authenticator app (such as Google Authenticator, Authy, or Microsoft Authenticator) and entering the generated verification code.

-Important: After successful setup, you will receive backup recovery codes.
-Store these codes securely as they provide account access if your primary authenticator device becomes unavailable.
+Important: After setup, you will receive backup recovery codes.
+Store these codes securely as they provide account access if your authenticator device becomes unavailable.

 API Key Management